App-vNext/Polly/README.md

 ```
 policyResult.Outcome - whether the call succeeded or failed
 policyResult.FinalException - the final exception captured; will be null if the call succeeded
-policyResult.ExceptionType - was the final exception an exception the policy was defined to handle (like DivideByZeroException above) or an unhandled one (say Exception)?
+policyResult.ExceptionType - was the final exception an exception the policy was defined to handle (like HttpRequestException above) or an unhandled one (say Exception)?
 Will be null if the call succeeded.
 policyResult.Result - if executing a func, the result if the call succeeded; otherwise, the type's default value
 ```